Nuclide: Nuclide vs. isotope

 A nuclide is an atom with a specific number of protons and neutrons in its nucleus, for example carbon-13 with 6 protons and 7 neutrons.
 The term was coined deliberately in distinction from isotope in order to consider the nuclear properties independently of the chemical properties, though isotope is still used for that purpose especially where nuclide might be unfamiliar as in nuclear technology and nuclear medicine.
 For nuclear properties, the number of neutrons can be practically as important as that of protons, as is never the case for chemical properties: even in the case of the very lightest elements, where the ratio of neutron number to atomic number varies the most between isotopes, it is a relatively small effect, and only substantial for hydrogen and helium (the latter of which has no chemistry proper).
 For hydrogen the isotope effect is large enough to affect biological systems strongly.
-In helium, helium-4 obeys Bose–Einstein statistics, while helium-3 obeys Fermi–Dirac statistics, which is responsible for sharp differences in physical properties at low temperature.
+In helium, obeys Bose–Einstein statistics, while obeys Fermi–Dirac statistics, which is responsible for sharp differences in physical properties at low temperature.